Ancient Mariners to Mythic Painters: Winslow Homer & Sean Landers in Dialogue

 Join us for an evening exploring the enduring power of American painting through two distinct yet connected lenses: the historical and the contemporary.

-Together, these presentations offer a compelling dialogue across time, linking Homer’s legacy to the evolving landscape of contemporary art.
+Together, these presentations and conversation offer a compelling journey through time, linking Homer’s legacy to the evolving landscape of contemporary art.

 About the Speakers